BrendonCurmi/FusionPixelmon/fusionpixelmon-forge/README.md

 - [GooeyLibs](https://www.curseforge.com/minecraft/mc-mods/gooeylibs)
   - GooeyLibs-1.0.5.jar

-Multiple versions may be listed under the same mod to show which versions have been tested with this plugin.
+Multiple versions may be listed under the same library to show which versions have been tested with this plugin.
 Only one version of each entry needs to be installed at a given time.

 ## Config